-Reporters and bloggers want to get the story straight from the source.
+Reporters and bloggers want to get relevant stories.
 Scattergun emailing your press release to hundreds of journalists doesn’t work.

-So start now building your little black book of media contacts so you can pitch your story to one journalist that will write about it properly.
+So start now building your little black book of media contacts so you can pitch your story to specially selected journalists that will write about it properly.

-Every time you read an interesting article about your sector or the issues you are tackling.
-Record the name of the writer and the magazine or website in your PingGo directory.
+Every time you read an interesting article about the sector or issues you are tackling.
+Record the name of the writer and the magazine or website in PingGo.

-Ask your customers what media they read regularly — online and offline, trade and consumer.
+Ask the customers of your clients what media they read regularly — online and offline, trade and consumer.
 Add them to your list.

 And if they still don’t get back to you.
 Try someone-else.
 There are many more fish in the sea.